-Research students are the foundation of Guildhall School's blossoming research culture, which encompasses over 60 students and around 40 researchactive staff and associates.
-Opportunities to engage in this community include our regular Research Works series (with a student panel each term) and our planned Institute for Social Impact Research, which will explore how musical practice can contribute to positive social change.
-Research is also supported by:
+In recent years, the School's research has attracted increasing external recognition: in the latest Research Excellence Framework (REF2021), the national assessment of research in UK universities, the School was rated top music conservatoire for research.
+The School was found to have the highest percentage of world-leading research amongst its music conservatoire peers and the second-highest of all conservatoires across Drama, Music and Production Arts.
+Research students are the foundation of this flourishing research culture, which encompasses over 70 students and around 75 research-active staff and associates.
+Opportunities to engage in this community include our regular Research Works seminar series (with a student panel each term) and our Institute for Social Impact Research, which explores how musical practice can contribute to positive social change.
+Student research is also supported by:

-- Specialist libraries at Guildhall School, the Barbican and City, University of London - Comprehensive student support services - Outstanding facilities - Strong relationships with external bodies such as the

-Theatre and Performance Research Association and The Capital Culture Exchange
+- Specialist libraries at Guildhall School, the Barbican and City, University of London - Comprehensive student support services - Outstanding facilities - Strong relationships with external bodies such as the Theatre and Performance Research Association and The Capital Culture Exchange least two supervisors who have the appropriate combination of academic and artistic expertise.
+You will regularly meet with your supervisors to report your progress, get feedback on your ideas and draft material, discuss key debates in your field of research and prepare for examination.